QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 CommentChar :: SourceCharacter but not LineTerminator

-GraphQL source documents may contain single-line comments, starting with the {`#`} marker.
+Graph source documents may contain single-line comments, starting with the {`#`}
+marker.

 A comment may contain any {SourceCharacter} except {LineTerminator} so a comment always consists of all {SourceCharacter} starting with the {`#`} character up to